WASHINGTON (AP) — Tempers are rising in America, along with the temperatures.

 EDITOR'S NOTE — This story is part of Divided America, AP's ongoing exploration of the economic, social and political divisions in American society.

 Democrats (and scientists) became more convinced that global warming was a real, man-made threat .
 But Republicans and Tea Party activists became more convinced that it was — to quote the repeated tweets of presidential nominee Donald Trump — a "hoax."
-A Republican senator tossed a snowball on the Senate floor for his proof.

 But nothing beats climate change for divisiveness.